PostgreSqlStan/postgresqlstan.github.io/_posts/2021-12-27-jekyll-on-macos.md

   - Jekyll
 ---

-Here are a couple of errors I encountered and managed to solve while trying to install Jekyll with the builtin version of ruby on macOS Montery.
+Here are a couple of errors I encountered and managed to solve while trying to install Jekyll with the builtin version of ruby on macOS Monterey.

-Environment: Macbook Air (M1, 2020) running macOS Monterey (12.1), ruby 2.6.8p205
+Environment: Macbook Air (M1, 2020) macOS Monterey (12.1), ruby 2.6.8p205
 {: .notice}

 ## The Short Version